 The latter is particularly important, as user sessions that have been upgraded to the new signing code cannot be reversed.
 This means that if you have to roll back to Rails 3, you’ll break a bunch of user sessions.
 I would recommend not setting the new

-secret_key_base and living with the deprecation warnings until you are confident that your Rails 4 code is stable and won’t be rolled back.
+secret_key_base config attribute with the upgrade and living with the deprecation warnings until you are confident that your Rails 4 code is stable and won’t be rolled back.
+You can then upgrade to the newer session handling code as a separate piece of work.